Ijichi-Systems/space-cat-games/SECURITY.md

 ### How to Report

-1. **Do not** open a public GitHub issue for security vulnerabilities
+1. **Do not** open a public Bugzilla issue for security vulnerabilities
 2. Email your report to the maintainers with details about:
    - Description of the vulnerability
    - Steps to reproduce (if applicable)